Speaking

 Anxiety can be tough for anyone, but add in the whirlwind of changes that come with adolescence, and anxiety can intrude on young lives more than it deserves to.
 If left unmanaged, anxiety can limit their reach into the world and their discovery of their very important place in it.
 It can also leave the adults in their lives who care about them feeling helpless – but it doesn’t have to be this way.
 Anxiety is manageable, and our teens have a profound capacity to shift anxiety out of their way and move forward with strength.
 In this presentation, we will focus on anxiety during adolescence.
 We will discuss how the changes in the adolescent brain can make teens more vulnerable to anxiety, and powerful ways to engage and strengthen all young people against anxiety through adolescence and beyond.

-• Building Courage and Resilience in Children
+• Building Courage and Resilience in Young People

 Courage and resilience are vital qualities that help children adapt in the face of adversity and challenge, and give them the confidence to move towards life-giving opportunities.
 We will discuss why resilience is so important and how to nurture these essential qualities in our children.